irusri/geniesys/docs/installation_updates.md

 **Copy GenIECMS to MAMP Web server**

 You will find the source of GenIECMS in your download folder.
-So you just need to Copy GenIECMS folder into to your corresponding ```~/Applications/MAMP/htdocs/ folder```.
+So you just need to Copy GenIECMS folder into corresponding ```~/Applications/MAMP/htdocs/ folder```.

 That is basically what you need to do in order to install GenIECMS on your Mac's local server.
 You should now be able to access it at: ```http://localhost:8888/GenIECMS``` in your browser.